In the News

 - Super Doctors Legacy Hall of Fame: Lin Chang, MD; Steven-Huy B. Han, MD; Sammy Saab, MD, MPH; Tram Tran, MD

-Dr. Nguyen, health sciences clinical instructor of medicine, returned to Rwanda in October 2025 to participate in Rwanda Endoscopy Week (REW)—a program he has supported passionately for several years.
+B. Sean Nguyen, MD, health sciences clinical instructor of medicine, returned to Rwanda in October 2025 to participate in Rwanda Endoscopy Week (REW)—a program he has supported passionately for several years.
 Organized by GI Rising, the Rwanda Society for Endoscopy, and the Rwandan Ministry of Health, REW brings international gastroenterology teams together to expand access to endoscopic care and strengthen long-term training across the country.
 Dr. Nguyen helped provide hands-on education for Rwandan, U.S., and international trainees while supporting clinics and endoscopy services throughout rural regions where GI specialty care remains limited.
 He and his collaborators also conducted research aimed at improving H. pylori and dyspepsia care pathways.
 Dr. Nguyen’s continued involvement reflects his deep commitment to global health, medical education, and sustainable capacity-building—efforts that bring critical GI care to thousands of patients who would otherwise go without.
 Read more in UCLA Health News & Insights